 Section 2.
 Seal of Authority.
-The seal of the Authority shall be in the form of a circle and shall bear the name of the Authority and the year of its creation.
+The seal of the Authority shall be in the form of seal mandated by the State of New York and shall bear the name of the Authority.

 Section 3.
 Office of the Authority.
 The office of the Authority shall be located at One World Financial Center, (200 Liberty Street), in the City of New York, State of New York, or at such other location as the Members of the Authority may determine.
 The Authority may have offices at such other place or places within The City of New York as it may from time to time designate by resolution.